otzfadia/PRODIGY/README.md

-# PRODIGY
+# the PRODIGY experiment on Mycobacterium tuberculosis (MTB) data to find rare mutations confering drug ressistance.
-This R package prioritize driver genes for individual cancer patients.
+The original R package was designed to prioritize driver genes for individual cancer patients.

-The details of the method are described in
-Dinstag G. & Shamir R. PRODIGY: personalized prioritization of driver genes. bioRxiv (2018), https://www.biorxiv.org/content/early/2018/10/30/456723
+The details of the ORIGINAL method are described in Dinstag G. & Shamir R. PRODIGY: personalized prioritization of driver genes. bioRxiv (2018), https://www.biorxiv.org/content/early/2018/10/30/456723

+# Experiment rational and motivation (Oren Tzfadia, ITM Sept 2020)
+We wish to currently focus our efforts on searching for drug-resistance rare mutations in the genome of Mycobacterium tuberculosis, by combining whole genome sequencing (WGS) and gene expression profiles (RNAseq), from clinical samples.
+Such samples (often from sputum), are first cultured for up to 6 weeks, followed by genomic DNA extraction and sequencing.
+The resulting sequencing output (fastq data files), is then run through standard SNP- calling pipelines.
+These pipelines first map reads to a reference genome (often M. tuberculosis strain H37Rv) and then call genomic variants, creating a table of SNPs.
+The resulting SNP lists can then be used for a variety of analyses, such as strain typing, transmission clustering and drug resistance profiling.
+The results of these tasks are then reported to the end user (for example, a clinician or researcher; see figure 3 at Meehan et al, 2018).

 ## Package installation
 ```r